 Thermally Activated Delayed Fluorescence (TADF) is a mechanism by which triplet state electrons can be harvested to generate fluorescence.

-TADF is an important process in materials science, as the maximum internal quantum efficiency (IQE) of organic light-emitting diodes (OLEDs) that rely on fluorescence is limited by the abundance of triplet states.
-While phosphorescent OLEDs (PHOLEDs) are able to overcome this problem by using organic molecules that have been doped with a heavy metal to facilitate phosphorescence and intersystem crossing, it is very difficult to create a stable blue OLED using this approach.
+The maximum internal quantum efficiency (IQE) of organic light-emitting diodes (OLEDs) that rely on fluorescence is limited by the abundance of triplet states.
+Because of this, TADF is an important process in materials science.
+Phosphorescent OLEDs (PHOLEDs) have been used to overcome this problem using organic molecules that have been doped with a heavy metal to facilitate phosphorescence and intersystem crossing.
+However. it is very difficult to create a stable blue OLED using this approach.

 The phrase 'first generation OLED' refers to fluorescent devices, while 'second generation OLED' refers to phosphorescent devices.
 TADF OLEDs are therefore known as 'third generation OLEDs'.
 First generation OLEDs have a maximum internal quantum efficiency of 25%, while second and third generation OLEDs can each have IQEs close to 100%.

 - USB Powered